Analytically Separating the Source of the Teukolsky Equation: Example: First-order Teukolsky equation with an extended source

 For our example, we take \cref{eq:S4} as our source and will express it in the form of \cref{eq:sourceY2}.
 Following Fig.~\ref{fig:Flow-chart}, we will expand the stress-energy tensor in terms of spin-weighted spherical harmonics, similarly to \cref{eq:Adecomp}.
-We also express \cref{eq:S4} in our Half-Held formalism as outlined in Sec.~\ref{sec:Half-Held-Formalism}; please see the accompanying \textit{Mathematica} notebook~\cite{Teukolsky-source-decomposer-notebook} for the step-by-step application and the resulting formulas.
+We also express \cref{eq:S4} in the Held formalism as outlined in Sec.~\ref{sec:Held-Formalism}; please see the accompanying \textit{Mathematica} notebook~\cite{Teukolsky-source-decomposer-notebook} for the step-by-step application and the resulting formulas.

 We require a stress-energy tensor with an extended radial profile.
 The stress-energy tensor of a perfect fluid is

 where $\varrho$ is the density, $p$ is the pressure, $u^a$ is the four-velocity.
 To produce a simple example for applying our method, we assume $p=0$ and